George Francis Train

-George Francis Train (March 24, 1829 – January 18, 1904) was an American entrepreneur who organized the clipper ship line that sailed around Cape Horn to San Francisco; he also organized the Union Pacific Railroad and the Credit Mobilier in the United States in 1864 to construct the eastern portion of the Transcontinental Railroad, and a horse tramway company in England while there during the American Civil War.
+George Francis Train (March 24, 1829 – January 18, 1904) was an American businessman who organized the clipper ship line that sailed around Cape Horn to San Francisco; he also was an organizer of the Union Pacific Railroad and the Credit Mobilier in the United States in 1864 to construct the eastern portion of the Transcontinental Railroad, and a horse tramway company in England while there during the American Civil War.

 In 1870 Train made the first of three widely publicized trips around the globe.
 He believed that a report of his first journey in a French periodical inspired Jules Verne's novel Around the World in Eighty Days; protagonist Phileas Fogg may have been modeled on him.

 In 1872, he ran for president of the United States as an independent candidate.
 That year, he was jailed on obscenity charges while defending suffragist Victoria Woodhull against charges regarding an article her newspaper had published on an alleged adulterous affair.
-Despite business successes in early life, he was known as an increasingly eccentric figure in American and Australian history.
+Despite business successes in early life, he became known as he aged as an increasingly eccentric figure in American and Australian history.

 Early life and education

 George Francis Train was born on March 24, 1829, in Boston, son of Oliver Train and his wife Maria Pickering.
 His cousin Adeline later became a noted author.
 His parents and three sisters died in a yellow fever epidemic in New Orleans in 1833 when George was four.
 He was raised by strict Methodist grandparents in Boston.
 They hoped George would become a minister.

 He attended common schools, where he acquired knowledge about different countries, got exposed to logical ways of thinking, and honed mechanical engineering skills using toy blocks and sticks.
 His best friend in school had immigrated from England, and related to Train how difficult it was to get around in his hometown, Birkenhead.
 This is what inspired Train to set up a tramway system in the same town.
 He did not go into the ministry, instead becoming a businessman and adventure seeker.